amirkdv/codex/README.md

 Watching 3 docs for changes ...
 ```

+This will

-This will transform all your input documents to Codex's unified format and start
+* transform all your input documents to Codex's unified format,
 * serve Codex on port 8000,
 * watch your input files for changes and rebuild the Codex output upon changes,
 * update clients every time an input changes.